2020PB/police-brutality/reports/Georgia.md

 On May 29th, an officer slams a woman on to the ground, breaking her clavicle.
 The incident took place near Lenox Square mall in the Buckhead area of Atlanta.

-tags: tackle, throw, shove, protestor
+tags: tackle, throw, shove, protester

 id: ga-atlanta-1